 ndb_mgm supports a number of management

-commands related to the cluster log.
-In the listing that
+commands related to the cluster log and node logs.
+In the

 cluster's data nodes.

 Turns the cluster log on.

 categoryevents with priority less than or equal to